acumos/acumos-r-client/docs/onboarding-r-guide.rst

 	acumos::push("https://url","file","token","create","license")

-At the end of a successfull CLI on-boarding you will receive a message with the Acumos docker URI of your model, that you can use to load the Acumos docker image in your own docker registry.
+At the end of a successful CLI on-boarding you will receive a message with the Acumos docker URI of your model, that you can use to load the Acumos docker image in your own docker registry.

 - Web on-boarding